 If you are looking for a pant that you can use in the summer as well as the fall and spring, pay close attention to how well these pants will work to stop you from getting too hot.
 Good ventilation is integral to this and can be found in two places.
 The first is the material.
 Lighter and thinner materials will ventilate more easily than thicker ones.
 The second place to find good ventilation is via handy features such as zippers at the bottom of the pant leg.
 These zippers can be undone to help increase airflow, keeping you cooler on the go.

-Q: What are the most important extra features on running pants?
+q: What are the most important extra features on running pants?

 Pockets are another integral feature that pants for running can have.
 Most runners want to be able to minimize what they bring with them while they are working out, but there are a few things, such as keys and a device for listening to music or tracking mileage, that always need to come along.
 Pockets, especially ones that zipper shut, are a great way to bring these things with you, and something else that you should look for when searching for the perfect running pant.

 Another great feature that some pants for running have are reflectors on the legs that make you more visible to a passerby in the evening or at night.
 Although not an integral feature for most runners, if you like to clock mileage after dark this is definitely something you should look for.
-Being able to be seen by a passing biker or vehicle may make the all the difference in keeping you safe.
+Being able to be seen by a passing biker or vehicle may make all the difference in keeping you safe.